The Clinton 12: Integration

 The first day of classes for the Clinton 12 was mostly peaceful.
-However, the second day was filled with violence, protests, and riots.
-A group of white supremacists and people who favored segregation showed up to Clinton to stop the desegregation.
-The leader of this group was John Kasper who was an executive of the White Citizen Council and a member of the Ku Klux Klan.
-This group of adults, along with white students, screamed obscenities and threats at the Clinton 12 as they entered the school.
+But the second day was filled with violence, protests, and riots.
+A group of White supremacists and people who favored segregation showed up to Clinton to stop the desegregation.
+The leader of this group was John Kasper who was an executive of the White Citizens Council and a member of the Ku Klux Klan.
+This group of adults, along with White students, screamed obscenities and threats at the Clinton 12 as they entered the school.
 Even after a judge ordered him to stop, Kasper led large protests outside the school until he was arrested for contempt of court.
-Unfortunately, even with Kasper in jail, violence was still at an all-time high.
+Unfortunately, even with Kasper in jail, violence and unrest were still at an all-time high.
 A new segregationist leader, Asa Carter, came in to continue the riots.

-During the first two days of the school year in September, white supremacists and pro-segregationists damaged or destroyed property including windows and vehicles.
-They also sent bomb threats to several local places and people in the community, including the county courthouse, newspaper, and even the mayor's house.
+During the first two days of the school year in September, White supremacists and pro-segregationists damaged or destroyed property including windows and vehicles.
+They also sent bomb threats to several local places and people in the community, including the county courthouse, the local newspaper, and even the mayor's house.
 The Tennessee National Guard was sent down to Clinton to restore peace.

 Discrimination and threats continued after the National Guard arrived.
-Crosses were burned in the yards of community members who supported integration, and the Black communities of the Clinton 12 were terrorized, with guns fired at their homes and dynamite thrown at their homes and businesses.
-The violence became so bad that many of the Clinton 12 withdrew from the school.
+Crosses were burned in the yards of community members who supported integration, and the Black communities of the Clinton 12 were terrorized, with guns and dynamite used at their homes and businesses.
+The violence became so severe that many of the Clinton 12 withdrew from the school.
 The Clinton principal's family, as well as some of the Clinton 12 families, fled the town for their safety.

 The few of the Clinton 12 that remained had to be escorted to school.
-Paul Turner, a white pastor, who escorted the group on December 4, 1956, was attacked and badly beaten by a white mob.
+Paul Turner, a White pastor who escorted the group on December 4, 1956, was attacked and badly beaten by a White mob.
 This caused the school to close completely for about a week.
 Clinton saw most of its violence during the first few months after the initial integration with the Clinton 12.

-Just two years after the Clinton 12 first integrated the high school, and with plenty of time for racial tensions to escalate, Clinton High School was bombed and was destroyed on October 5, 1958.
+Just two years after the Clinton 12 first integrated the high school, after a period of steady escalation in racial tensions, Clinton High School was bombed and destroyed on October 5, 1958.